dcdpr/did-btcr2/chapters/CRUD-Operations.md

 This algorithm processes a ::Beacon Signal:: broadcast from a ::Singleton Beacon:: to retrieve and validate the ::BTCR2 update:: announced by this signal.

-For signals from Singleton Beacons, the ::Signal Bytes:: are the SHA256 of a canonicalized ::BTCR2 Update::.
-The BTCR2 update committed to by the Signal Bytes must be retrieved, canonicalized using JCS, and then hashed.
-The resulting hash bytes must equal the ::Signal Bytes::.
+For signals from ::Singleton Beacons::, the ::Signal Bytes:: are the SHA256 of a canonicalized ::BTCR2 Update::.
+The BTCR2 update committed to by the ::Signal Bytes:: MUST be retrieved, canonicalized using JCS, and then hashed.
+The resulting hash bytes MUST equal the ::Signal Bytes::.

-A BTCR2 Update may be retrieved from ::Sidecar Data::, or through querying a
+The ::BTCR2 Update:: MAY be retrieved from ::Sidecar Data::, or through querying a
 ::CAS::.
-If querying a ::CAS::, the ::Signal Bytes:: must be transformed into a
+If querying a ::CAS::, the ::Signal Bytes:: MUST be transformed into a
-::CID:: according to the IPFS CID v1 specification.
-Inability to retrieve the BTCR2 Update must raise a MISSING_UPDATE_DATA error.
+::CID:: according to the [IPFS CID v1](https://github.com/multiformats/cid) specification.
+Inability to retrieve the BTCR2 Update MUST raise a MISSING_UPDATE_DATA error.

 ##### Hide {.unnumbered .unlisted}